 Musk effect on Wall St?
-Twitter sinks over 9%, Tesla jumps more than 5% at open
+Twitter sinks over 10%, Tesla jumps more than 5%

 Tesla chief and SpaceX founder Elon Musk took the US stock markets by thunder on Friday.
-On one hand, Musk's tweet on halting Twitter $44 billion buyout deal temporarily led to the sinking of micro-blogging site's shares by over 9 per cent, and on the other hand, pushed Tesla's stock more than 5 per cent at open.
+On one hand, Musk's tweet on halting Twitter $44 billion buyout deal temporarily led to the sinking of micro-blogging site's shares by over 10 per cent, and on the other hand, pushed Tesla's stock more than 5 per cent during early trade hours.

 Meanwhile, Wall Street's main indexes opened higher on Friday at the end of a bumpy week marked by rising concerns over tighter monetary policy and slowing economic growth.